tinode/chat/docs/API.md

 An empty `ua=""` _user agent_ is not reported.
 I.e. if user attaches to `me` with non-empty _user agent_ then does so with an empty one, the change is not reported.
 An empty _user agent_ may be disallowed in the future.

-## Trusted, Public, and Private Fields
+##  8. <a name='TrustedPublicandPrivateFields'></a>Trusted, Public, and Private Fields

 Topics and subscriptions have `trusted`, `public`, and `private` fields.
 Generally, the fields are application-defined.
 The server does not enforce any particular structure of these fields except for `fnd` topic.
 At the same time, client software should use the same format for interoperability reasons.
 The following sections describe the format of these fields as they are implemented by all official clients.

-### Trusted
+###  8.1. <a name='Trusted'></a>Trusted

 The format of the optional `trusted` field in group and peer to peer topics is a set of key-value pairs; `fnd` and `sys` topics do not have the `trusted`.
+The field is writable by ROOT users, readable by anyone who has access to the topic or user.
 The following optional keys are currently defined:
 ```js
 trusted: {
   verified: true, // boolean, an indicator of a verified/trustworthy user or topic.